 - Cover exposed skin thoroughly in insect repellent, such as DEET, from dusk to dawn, and reapply it regularly.
 When applying with sunblock, put it on top of the sunblock. - Ensure you carry enough DEET with you to Africa.
-It is not easy to get hold of mosquito repellent once on the road. - Always sleep under a mosquito net or in a secure tent with all zips zipped up. - Cover up at the beginning and end of the day including wearing long-sleeved and long-legged lightweight clothing as well as socks. - Wear impregnated wrist and ankle bands. - You may wish to treat clothing with permethrin.
+It is not easy to get hold of mosquito repellent once on the road. - Always sleep under a mosquito net or in a secure tent with all zips zipped up. - Cover up at the beginning and end of the day including wearing long sleeves, long trousers and socks. - Wear impregnated wrist and ankle bands. - You may wish to treat clothing with permethrin.